 Come and join our Chess Club on Mondays and Tuesdays between 3.30 pm and 4.45 pm.
 Come and have a go at our ongoing jigsaw - any time we are open.

-Attend Tuneful Tuesdays our storytime/rhymetime/crafts session on a Tuesday at 1.45 pm (Term Time Only) or Homework Club on Tuesdays from 3.30 to 4.45 pm (Term Time Only).
+Attend Tuneful Tuesdays our storytime/rhymetime/crafts session on a Tuesday at 1.45 pm (Term Time Only).

 Visit the Burley Archives (Burley Local History Group) and view their special exhibitions.